hanyoseob/python-k-means/README.md

 ![alt text](img/kmeanspp_init_centroid.png "Choose initial centroid point using K-means++ algorithm") **Fig. 1 K-means++ for choosing initial centroid point of k-clusters (k=3).**

-Fig. 2 shows the concept animation of K-means clustering algorithm [[8]](https://towardsdatascience.com/introduction-to-image-segmentation-with-k-means-clustering-83fd0a9e2fc3).
+Fig. 2 shows an animation for K-means clustering algorithm [[8]](https://towardsdatascience.com/introduction-to-image-segmentation-with-k-means-clustering-83fd0a9e2fc3).
 When an initial points is selected by 4 leftmost points, the figure shows the how the centroid points are updated during iterations.

 ![alt text](https://miro.medium.com/max/1600/1*ZmktlQtiZSp6p03op3EvyA.gif "Animation of K-means algorithm")